 Ultimately, you’ll have to size up the situation, and weigh the odds of your senior surviving your bug-out plan against your chances of surviving if you stay put with them, and do so quickly.
 Once again, wargaming a few different scenarios now will prevent analysis paralysis when the adrenaline is flowing and people are screaming.

 And a Few Old Folks Are Just Stubborn

 You always knew it would come to this.
 Your old man is not leaving his home to burn up in the encroaching wildfire.
-A prepper, like you (wonder where you got it from), he has all confidence in his fire breaks, anti-fire foam system, hi-flow hose and pump (pool fed, naturally) and his no-blade-of-grass-standing removal of all foliage within a hundred foot radius of the house.
+A prepper like you has all confidence in his fire breaks, anti-fire foam system, hi-flow hose and pump (pool fed, naturally) and his no-blade-of-grass-standing removal of all foliage within a hundred foot radius of the house.
 Now your family, wife, kids and dogs are waiting in the driveway for you and grandpa to come out.
 The horn has beeped twice.

 There is always a chance that your elders, whoever they are, may have a different idea about their chances in the situation staying put.
 They may even be entirely reasonable and rational, but that makes little difference: you think they should go, they think it would be best if you stayed.
 Impasse.
 Standoff.
 Showdown.

 The precipice of disaster is no time for bickering.
 A decision must be made and the sooner the better.
 You might try begging, coercion and persuasion.
 You could threaten, cajole and extort.
 If you are bigger and stronger, you might even physically abscond with them and worry over Thanksgiving later.
 This is a prickly one.

 Personal agency is an intensely guarded right, and when you have two nominally “in charge” people disagree over something as high-stakes and stressful as evacuation ahead of looming death and destruction tempers will flare.
 Accept it.